Nuglif/arcadia-chglog-semtag-demo/README.md

 the highest semantic version tag in the current branch, if that's not what you need, you will have to apply your special version tag manually.

+> A small tip, you can preview what tag would be applied by adding the `-o`
+> switch, for example `semtag final -s minor -o`.